adamwong246/adamwong246.github.io/webcrack/README.md

 #### *Why* is Funkophile **awesome**?

 Funkophile is a functional file processor.
 It lets you manipulate files in a *functional* way- using redux selectors- and it does so efficiently- using promises. **It lets you focus on the logic of your selectors and disregard the processing of files**.
 You setup in some files to read, some files to write, and some selectors filled with easily testable logic- Funkophile will handle the borings parts for you!
 When you first start Funkophile, it will process every file.
-Subsequent changes to an input file will automatically update _only_ the dependent output files.
+Subsequent changes to an input file will run through your selectors and automatically update _only_ the dependent output files.
 It just works! (tm)

 #### What Funkophile *can do*